davidinmichael/python-tutorial/README.md

 ## Contributing
 Contributions to this tutorial are welcome!
 If you find an error or have a suggestion for improvement, please submit a pull request.
+You can also contact me via email @ davidinmichael@gmail.com

 Whether you're a student, a hobbyist, or someone looking to start a career in programming, this tutorial is a great way to get started with Python.
 Join us and let's learn Python together!